iter8-tools/iter8/mkdocs/docs/reference/metrics/custom-metrics.md

 ```

 !!! tip "Dealing with `nodata`"
     Values may be unavailable for a metric in Prometheus, in which case, Prometheus may return a `nodata` response.
 For example, values may be unavailable for the `correct_predictions` metric for a model version if no requests have been sent to that model version until now, or if Prometheus has a large scrape interval and is yet to collect data.
 In such cases, the `on() or vector(0)` clause replaces the `nodata` response with a zero value.
-This is the recommended approach for creating Iter8 counter metrics.
+This is the recommended approach for defining Iter8 counter metrics.

 Using the above YAML file, you can create an Iter8 metric in your Kubernetes cluster as follows.